Thing in a Jar

 The glass jar acts as a physical barrier, preventing the viewer from directly accessing its contents.
 The murky fluid acts as a visual barrier, making the exact details of the form indistinct.
 The viewer is forced to fill in the gaps with their own imagination.

-I think this is much cooler than, for example, a painting, which basically has this big implicit sign hanging off of it that says, "I am just a painting of an object, not the object itself.
-Obviously you are not looking at a real alien fetus."
+I think this is much cooler than, for example, a painting, which basically has a big implicit sign hanging off of it that says, “I am just a painting of an object, not the object itself.
+Obviously you are not looking at a real alien fetus.”

 Viewers of The Thing in a Jar do not have this preconception.
 When they first see it, it is not entirely clear whether the Thing is real or not.